-Also, if someone provides you a different form of ID, you may not ask for their driver’s license instead just because it’s easier to scan on the Poll Pads.
+If someone provides you a different form of ID, you may not ask for their driver’s license instead just because it’s easier to scan on the Poll Pads.
 This is against the law!
-In fact, we often get called in the office when this happens.
 If you notice a fellow officer doing this on election day, alert the Chief or our office.

-Lastly, you may sometimes get voters who are 17-years-old in a primary election.
+Lastly, you may sometimes get voters who are 17 years old in a primary election.
 If they are registered and listed in the Poll Pad, they are permitted to vote!
-The law says that any registered voter who will be 18 by the time of a general election may vote in its corresponding primary.
+The law says that any registered voter who will be 18 years old by the date of a general election may vote in its corresponding primary.